CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

   - [morphosource](https://www.morphosource.org/concern/media/000005731?locale=en). this looks really damn high quality. should request this if i decide to do any full sized prints

 **Scaling worksheet**
-- Anchor metric: none used yet
-- Model scale: printed as-is
+- Scale: not sure how I scaled this one, as the model loaded tiny. the final print has a measured x: 71.38

 **Decision**
-- Final print: ✅ Printed (from 2501.1rp74-1 model)
+- Status: ✅ Printed (from 2501.1rp74-1 model)
-- Scale: not sure how I scaled this one, as the model loaded tiny. the final print has a measured x: 71.38
-- Open issues: revisit mislabeled higher-quality scan if reprinting
+- Open issues: revisit mislabeled higher-quality scan if reprinting. also scale correctly...
 ---

 ### KNM-ER 732 (face fragment)